 FAQs

-Q: What is the Full Form of DSP and ASP?
+Q: What is the full form of DSP and ASP?

 A: DSP stands for Deputy Superintendent of Police, and ASP stands for Assistant Superintendent of Police.